 Greg photo7Born in the United States, Greg Estes first arrived in Galapagos in 1982 leading the Cambridge Darwin Centenary Galapagos Expedition to conduct research on the feeding ecology of marine iguanas.
 With a degree in Biology from the University of London, England, Greg stayed to assist with several other ecological projects, including studies on sperm whales and the endangered Galapagos petrel.
-For the past few years Greg and his wife Thalia have been retracing Darwin’s footsteps through Galapagos using information from his original notebooks and manuscripts of the famous voyage.
+Between 1995 and 2005 Greg and his wife Thalia retraced Charles Darwin’s footsteps through Galapagos using information from his original notebooks and manuscripts from the famous voyage.
 Their research was published in Notes and Records of the Royal Society, September 2000 and was the basis of their book Darwin in Galapagos: Footsteps to a New World, published by Princeton University Press in 2009.
 Greg has lectured extensively on Darwin’s voyage, including giving a talk at the 80th annual meeting of the Pacific Division of the American Association for the Advancement of Sciences held at San Francisco State University in 1999.
-Greg and Thalia recently gave a seminar talk about their work on Charles Darwin in the Galapagos Islands at Simon Fraser University in Canada.

 Through his own work with video Greg actively promotes the protection of the Galapagos environment.
 He has produced a general interest DVD about Galapagos entitled Galapagos: Suited for Survival.